Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 then we can start thinking about other types of movement visualizations

 should render all movement visualizers before rendering entities themselves

+## Physics

+Player and entity physics should be more runtime-adjustable/modifiable we should create separate members in the physics struct for the framerate-adjusted values, leaving the raw values intact that way we can adjust the physics automatically if the game switches monitors or we detect a new framerate
+    (will need other logic to automatically detect framerate) In addition, this change will allow us to change physics values in some IMGUI panel in realtime and recompute any framerate-dependent things as needed

+## Other windows / modes

+In addition to the game and editor windows/modes we should have distinct modes or update/render routines for a tilemap editor, tileset editor, and other such utilities
+Ultimately, It would be nice if we could actually create additional windows so that we can pop out these views into separate windows

+## Entity Groups

+Currently, entity groups are just indices and an associated name that is only for display purposes.
+They're just a basic organizational tool, primarily so that we can refer to groups from within scripts.
+In the future we may find it useful to attach some additional information to each group, such as:
+    tempo override / scalar
+    palette override / scalar
+    override other entity template values on group as a whole ?